pivotal/docs-tas-adapter/install.md

    Where:

-   - `API-AUTH-PROXY-TLS-CRT` is the CA certificate from the authentication proxy running along side your K8s cluster.
+   - `API-AUTH-PROXY-TLS-CRT` is the CA certificate from the authentication proxy running along side your Kubernetes cluster.
-   - `API-AUTH-PROXY-FQDN` is the FQDN for the authentication proxy running along side your K8s cluster.
+   - `API-AUTH-PROXY-FQDN` is the FQDN for the authentication proxy running along side your Kubernetes cluster.
    - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
 Tanzu Build Service provides two cluster builders named `base` and `default`.
 To create your own builder, see [Managing Builders](https://docs.vmware.com/en/Tanzu-Build-Service/1.3/vmware-tanzu-build-service-v13/GUID-managing-builders.html) in the Tanzu Build Service documentation, and update this setting with the corresponding builder name.
    - `API-CPU-LIMIT` is the desired CPU resource limit for the pods in the specified deployment.
    - `API-MEMORY-LIMIT` is the desired memory resource limit for the pods in the specified deployment.